deng-gdb/eurostat-gdp-airflow/notes/dbt_notes.md

     ![docs](../img/p15.png)

 - The official guidance you can find at this link: [Build and view your docs with dbt Cloud.](https://docs.getdbt.com/docs/collaborate/build-and-view-your-docs#set-up-a-documentation-job)

+## 8. Adjust dbt models
+- Adjust the models from the forked repository providing your own values:
+  - `cd eurostat-gdp-airflow/dbt/models/staging`
+  - edit `schema.yaml' - find the value: `database: free-tier-project-397608`.
+Replace this value by your own Big Query database name.

 # The project team workflow.
 - Each developer from the dev team implements changes in the own `dbt-dev` branch.
 During the implementation process dbt creates the corresponding objects in the DB schema `eurostat_gdp_dev`.